Fall of Efrafa: Biography

-The band presents their political and social ideology, which includes references to animal rights (they all are vegans) and deeply held atheism; they also attack humanity's destructive habits, while analysing their relationship with religion and fight against tyranny.
-Among their influences, the band cites Agalloch, Godspeed You!
-Black Emperor, His Hero Is Gone and Neurosis.
+The band presents their political and social ideology, which includes references to animal rights (they were all vegans) and deeply-held atheism; they also attack humanity's destructive habits, while analyzing their relationship with religion and fight against tyranny.
+Among their influences, the band cites Remains of the day, Tragedy, Godspeed You!
+Black Emperor, His Hero Is Gone, and Neurosis.
 The trilogy is cyclical and runs in reverse; with Owsla representing the climax and eventual rebirth of the story.
-This is signified by a passage of cello which bookends the trilogy - representing the eventual rise and fall of empires and our inability to learn from past mistakes.
+This is signified by a passage of cello which bookends the trilogy – representing the eventual rise and fall of empires and our inability to learn from past mistakes.

-The band's first album, Owsla, came out in 2006, alternating the D-beat of emo crust with the melancholic melody of post-rock, along with some post metal influences.
+The band's first album, Owsla, came out in 2006, alternating the D-beat of emo-crust with the melancholic melody of post-rock, along with some post metal influences.
 The album title is a word in lapine language that in the novel corresponds to the elite warriors of the warren, who very often take advantage of their position by abusing their power over other rabbits.
 In the context of the record, the Owsla is a name bestowed upon all by their despotic leader, in a cynical move to give his people a false sense of empowerment.
 This record documents the final charge against the Efrafa.

-The second album, Elil (in lapine language, "enemy"), released the following year, is divided into 3 songs, all of them over 20 minutes.
-The music moves through post rock/ post metal passages and a slower more brooding melodic crust, expressing a bleak melancholy atmosphere, progressively taking inspiration from doom metal.
+The second album, Elil (in lapine language, "the thousand", referring collectively to all the multiple enemies of rabbits), released the following year, is divided into 3 songs, all of them over 20 minutes.
+The music moves through post-rock/post-metal passages and a slower more brooding melodic crust, expressing a bleak melancholic atmosphere, progressively taking inspiration from doom-metal.
 The concept continues with a view of the psychology of those within a society fighting religious oppression, both internal and external.